harnonlabs/core-services.en/help/interface/cookies-first-party.md

 The Adobe Managed Certificate program lets you implement a new first-party SSL certificate at no additional cost (for your first 100 CNAMEs).
 If you currently have your own Customer-Managed SSL certificate, speak with Adobe Customer Care about migrating to the Adobe-Managed Certificate Program.

-### Implement
+### Implementation

 Here is how you implement a new first-party SSL certificate for first-party data collection:

 1. Fill out the [First-party domain request form](/help/interface/cookies/assets/First_Part_Domain_Request_Form.xlsx) and open a ticket with Customer Care requesting to set up first-party data collection on the Adobe-Managed program.

     Each field is described within the document with examples.

 2. Create CNAME records (see instructions below).